DocCBoletic/DocCBoletic.github.io/README.md

 ![mingyu](https://www.nme.com/wp-content/uploads/2023/10/seventeen-mingyu-god-of-music-line-distribution-696x442.jpg)

 **Mingyu** (Korean: 민규) also known as Kim Mingyu (Korean: 김민규) was born on April 6, 1997.
-He is currently 26 years old and one of the sub-rappers of SEVENTEEN.
+He is currently a 26-year-old Korean and one of the sub-rappers of SEVENTEEN.
 He is part of the HIP-HOP team.

 He was street-cast by a talent agent while he was attending middle school.
 Mingyu is the tallest member of Seventeen with a height of 187 cm (6'2").